rajasoun/k3d-istio/README.md

 kubectl port-forward -n tekton-pipelines service/tekton-dashboard 9097:9097
 ```

-## Deprecated for better Tools
+## Decision Logs

+1. Istio service mesh included to replicate production setup
-Initially /etc/hosts was used for mapping custom domain names to 127.0.0.1
+1. Initially /etc/hosts was used for mapping custom domain names to 127.0.0.1 in Host OS.
 Now it is replaced with https://local.gd/

+### Under Evaluation

+1. Tektron fro CI/CD